robertorcosta/azure-docs.pt-br/articles/active-directory/develop/msal-java-token-cache-serialization.md

 ---
-title: Serialização de cache de token personalizada em MSAL para Java
+title: Custom token cache serialization in MSAL for Java
 titleSuffix: Microsoft identity platform
-description: Saiba como serializar o cache de token para MSAL para Java
+description: Learn how to serialize the token cache for MSAL for Java
 services: active-directory
 documentationcenter: dev-center-name
 author: sangonzal